 An essential part of the project lifecycle is the identification and management of risks, and all parties have a role in ensuring that risks are identified and avoided or reduced to tolerable levels.
 Ground conditions are often uncertain and present risks which have to be managed proactively.
 Cost overrun was the main risk that the forerunner of this DMRB document set out to overcome in 1992.
 However, ground related risks continue to affect and influence many aspects of highway construction, operation and management.
-A revised DMRB document issued in 2002 introduced formal geotechnical risk management and followed the guidance given in BS EN 1997 Eurocode 7 [Ref 3.N].
-The 2008 revision further simplified and improved the process with the reporting being aligned to reflect the requirements of BS EN 1997 Eurocode 7 [Ref 3.N].
+A revised DMRB document issued in 2002 introduced formal geotechnical risk management and followed the guidance given in BS EN 1997 [Ref 2.N].
+The 2008 revision further simplified and improved the process with the reporting being aligned to reflect the requirements of BS EN 1997 [Ref 2.N].
 This version has maintained the essential requirements of the 2008 document but has condensed the text, added the opportunity to adopt a more flexible report format (by agreement for each project), renamed the Annex A as the ground investigation scope report and renamed the strengthened earthwork appraisal form as the special geotechnical measures form.

-In Scotland, for road projects promoted by the Trunk Road Authority, the principles of this document are to be adopted, but differing organisational structures mean that separate certification and checking requirements as set out in Technical Memorandum SH4/89 [Ref 3.1] are currently being retained.
+In Scotland, for road projects promoted by the Trunk Road Authority, the principles of this document are to be adopted, but differing organisational structures mean that separate certification and checking requirements are in place.
+See the Scotland National Application Annex for further details.

-Assumptions made in the preparation of the document
+Assumptions made in the preparation of this document

-The assumptions made in GG 101 [Ref 7.N] apply to this document.
+The assumptions made in GG 101 [Ref 6.N] apply to this document.

-CD 622 Revision 0 Abbreviations
+CD 622 Revision 1 Abbreviations